 General information about rain barrels & cisterns

-Rain Barrels (50 gallons or larger): $35 rebate from SoCal Water$mart + $65 rebate from PWP, $100 total.
-Limit of 4 rain barrels per household.
+Rain Barrels (50 gallons or larger): up to $100 rebate.
+Limit of 2 rain barrels per household.

 Cisterns (200 gallons or larger): up to $350 rebate from SoCal Water$mart.
 Limit of 1 cistern per household.